Sake44/ObsidianBackup/OneNote/Blocco appunti di Andrea/Linux/System Architecture/BIOS or UEFI.md

 ```
 The process will be executed when the init process receives the SIGINT signal, triggered when
 the key sequence of Ctrl + Alt + Del is pressed.

+The telinit q command should be executed every time after the #/etc/inittab file is modified.
+The argument q (or Q) tells init to reload its configuration.